salmoor/soar/README.md

 2. **HTTPS**
    - SSL certificates are provided by Let's Encrypt
    - Nginx is configured to use HTTPS
-   - Nginx is configured to redirect HTTP to https
+   - Nginx is configured to redirect HTTP to HTTPS

 3. **Rate Limiting**
    - The application includes built-in rate limiting via `__rateLimit.mw.js` middleware